How Much Do Dogs Really Need to Sleep?

 In older dogs, restlessness could be a sign of Canine Cognitive Dysfunction, which Coates compares to dementia in humans.
 "One of the classic signs of canine cognitive dysfunction is changes in sleep patterns," says Coates.

 Also, if your dog sleeps excessively, diabetes, canine depression, and hypothyroidism could be to blame.
 Make an appointment with your veterinarian, who can make a proper diagnosis and establish a treatment procedure.
+(Learn about whether melatonin for dogs is safe.)

 Related: The case for sleeping with dogs